 Spores for thought: study provides new insights into Clostridium spores

 IFR researchers have established how bacteria emerge from spores, to understand how these bacteria germinate andproduce the deadly botulsim toxinmore +

 A recent study has shown how polyphenols in green tea and apples may help reduce the risk of developing chronic conditions, such as heart disease & cancer.

 IFR Researchers have established how clostridia bacteria emerge from spores.
 This could help them understand how these bacteria germinate and go on to produce the deadly toxin responsible for botulism (a lethal form of food poisoning) or cause food spoilage.

 New Analytical Sciences Website

 IFR have launched a new website explaining the research and services offered by its Analytical Sciences Unit.

 A brief introduction to the Institute of Food Research, it's mission and science focus.

 Simon heads the Gut Health and Food Safety research programme at the Institute of Food Research.
-He will shortly present the IFR Public Lecture entitled 'Gut bacteria and mind control: to fix your brain, fix your gut!'.
+He recently presented the IFR Public Lecture entitled 'Gut bacteria and mind control: to fix your brain, fix your gut!'.